A Financial Education for Kids… Asset or Liability?

 Preparing the Honey for Pouring

-Flynn filling jars of honey for his kids business story
+Flynn filling jars of honey for his young entrepreneurs business project

 The production line.